-These standards are listed in three categories: Best, Acceptable, and Unacceptable.
+These standards are listed in three categories: standard, exceeds standard, unacceptable

-- The descriptions in the Best category reflect the current research of members of the living history community.
-The Best clothing is documented and hand-sewn.
-Please know that certain items in the Best category may be commercially unavailable at this time or expensive to obtain without sewing skills.
-We encourage but do not expect all our living history volunteers to outfit themselves as outlined in the Best category.
+- The descriptions in the "exceeds standard" category reflect the current research of members of the living history community.
+Clothing in this category is documented and hand-sewn.
+Please know that certain items in the "exceeds standard" category may be commercially unavailable at this time or expensive to obtain without sewing skills.
+We encourage but do not expect all our living history volunteers to outfit themselves as outlined in the "exceeds standard" category.